Shootout goal by Lightning’s Stamkos beats Bruins

 Steven Stamkos scored the lone goal in the fourth round of a shootout to lead the Tampa Bay Lightning past the host Boston Bruins 4-3 on Thursday night.
 Andrei Vasilevskiy denied Jake DeBrusk to seal the victory as the Lightning won consecutive games for the first time this season.
-Brayden Point, Mathieu Joseph, and Kevin Shattenkirk tallied in regulation for Tampa Bay.
+Brayden Point, Mathieu Joseph and Kevin Shattenkirk tallied in regulation.

-David Pastrnak scored twice and Patrice Bergeron added a goal for the Bruins, who lost for just the second time in seven games (5-2-0).
-All three scores came on the power play, and Brad Marchand and Torey Krug had two assists apiece.
+David Pastrnak scored twice, and Patrice Bergeron added a goal for the Bruins, who lost for just the second time in seven games.
+All three scores came on the power play, and Brad Marchand and Torey Krug had two assists.
 Vasilevskiy made 34 saves.
 Boston goalie Tuukka Rask stopped 33 shots.

 The Bruins nearly won in overtime, when Sean Kuraly rung the inside of the post.
 Boston forced the extra period after Pastrnak scored his second goal with 3:05 remaining.
 Tampa Bay had taken a 3-2 lead 1:42 earlier on Shattenkirk's tally, but Anthony Cirelli was called for tripping less than a minute later.